Changing of the Guard Walking Tour

 Horse Guards Parade: Departs from the Visitor Centre at 10.00am, generally on Tuesday, Thursday and Saturday

-*Please note that that the times and dates of our Changing of the Guard walking tour are subject to change.
+*Please note that that the times and dates of the Changing of the Guard ceremony are subject to change.
 Give us a call on (0)20 8877 1722 for up to date information on our free walking tour.

 With Buckingham Palace as the backdrop, The Changing of the Guard walking tour is an experience you don’t want to miss.A tradition that is centuries old, the Guard Change is a ceremony that is led by real, front-line soldiers from The British Army.